zhoulaifu/23_cse215_fall/README.md

 -   Midterm1: 25%
 -   Midterm2: 25%
 -   Final: 30%
--   Students with regular participation and constructive feedback get 0.5% or 1% bonus
+-   Students with regular participation or constructive feedback get 0.5% or 1% bonus

 Namely, the numerical grade for the course will be calculated as: